Freeman449s/MCTS-for-CSharp/README.md

 本框架的实际应用，请见[MCTS Gobang](https://gitee.com/freeman449/MCTS-Gobang)。

 A MCTS (Monte Carlo Tree Search) framework implemented using C#.
+The specific evaluation algorithm, simulation algorithm, etc. depend on the application scenario.
+Users shall implement by themselves.

 Please visit [MCTS Gobang](https://gitee.com/freeman449/MCTS-Gobang) for an application case of this framework.